Trust Building in a Virtual Leadership, with TUDublin's Colin Hughes

 So the two Ss, just to just to summarise are Support and Show people that you trust them.

-Support and Show Colin, it's interesting there that 'cause we think of trust as this intangible thing, right, but people actually can feel it I think which is interesting, but let's have a look at the O then.
+Cathal Divilly: Support and Show Colin, it's interesting there that 'cause we think of trust as this intangible thing, right, but people actually can feel it I think which is interesting, but let's have a look at the O then.

-Yeah, so Openness is the first O. Openness was one of the… has been one of the main themes that comes up in my research when I talk to people about trust.
+Colin Hughes: Yeah, so Openness is the first O. Openness has been one of the main themes that comes up in my research when I talk to people about trust.
 Openness does two things.
 Openness suggests to others that you are a trustworthy individual.
 If you're willing to share information, speak openly, you're not being guarded, you're not being evasive, you're not hiding things and so on.
 But Openness does a second thing in that it sends a message to people that you're willing to confide in them.
 You're willing to share information with them, which may be sensitive.
 You're willing to be open, which highlights to them that – to my previous point – that you trust them.

 So Openness is incredibly important in relationships and all of my research and a lot of the really high trust dyads, they started with that level of Openness.
 I Remember one where a very experienced Sales Rep said to quite a senior Sales leader that he ended up reporting to, he said at the very start, “listen, I've been in the industry about 30 years.
 I've had all sorts of different leaders, all sorts of different managers.
 I’m going to work really hard.
 I'm going to, you know, I'll be a really good team member for you.
 I just need you to be honest with me.
 I need you to be open with me so that we can have that relationship.
 If I do something wrong, tell me.
 Don't beat around the bush, just tell me straight away, I'm a big boy I can take that feedback” and that relationship just started because they were two quite open people.
 I interviewed the leader as well.
 That relationship just started there and just got stronger and stronger as a result.